Thailand Digital Nomad Visa Guide (2024)

 Thai people have a long tradition of welcoming foreigners, so they are used to different cultures and races.
 We doubt anyone would have any problems there as long as they obey the law and respect the local culture.

-According to statistics, there are 69.5 crimes per 100k people, which is lower than in many US states and European countries.
+According to available data, the crime index in Thailand is 38.11/100 which is generally considered low.
+It’s actually lower than in many US states or European countries.

 Just like in many other tourist places, the majority of crimes in Thailand are tourist scams and offenses against property, such as bag snatching or pickpocketing.